osate/contract-annex/org.osate.contract.help/markdown/ContractAnnex.md

 * `name`: Returns the name of the feature or component as a `String`.
 * `parent`: Returns the container of the connection end as a `ComponentInstance`.
+* `isDataPort`: Returns a `Boolean` indicating if the connection end is a data port.

 #### DoubleRange